axellev/axellev.github.io/create_a_new_file.md

 * git diff &rightarrow; shows the difference in your file
 * git add &rightarrow; adds a file or the files'modifications to the staging area (also called the index)

+* git commit &rightarrow; creates a new snapshot of the repository, with the changes added in the previous step.
+It opens Vim to write a commit message.